-Gone are the days when PR and reputation management were reserved for celebrities and big brands, the internet and power of the online voice has changed this sphere for the long run.
+Gone are the days when digital PR and reputation management were reserved for celebrities and big brands, the internet and power of the online voice has changed this sphere for the long run.

 Managing your digital image is now a job for brands of all shapes and sizes as one poor review or miss-managed publicity piece could drastically impact your brand.
 Luckily, the digital age has also given us lots of tools and tricks to ensure your online reputation can be effectively managed and a space for good, turning online reputation into a source for business growth and development.